iambumblehead/guix-xps13-9343/README.md

 ![guix](https://upload.wikimedia.org/wikipedia/commons/8/81/Guix_logo.svg)

 **A guide to setting up guix on an xps13 9343, generic enough to be used for other machines.** Only one xps13-specific thing is here, and it is safe to load that thing anywhere --an i915 kernel module defined in config.scm.
 This guide credits and follows [steps outlined][1] by [David Wilson][2] of systemcrafters.
-The systemcrafters guide has a few outdated and missing areas, and does not demonstrate the nonguix vanilla linux kernel used by this guide.
+The systemcrafters guide has a few outdated and missing areas, and does not demonstrate the [nonguix][9] vanilla linux kernel used by this guide.

 **When steps are completed to success, the machine boots a minimal environment with git, emacs and networking tools that enable wifi and ethernet.** Use these to continue setting up a system you prefer, probably using [guix home.][6]
 Needed configuration files are stored with this guide.

 This guide assumes you have,
- 1. A guix iso with non-free drivers and [iwlwifi][7] kernel module, [link][0]
+ 1. [A guix iso][0] with non-free drivers and [iwlwifi][7] kernel module,
- 2. A pre-existing disk partition with swap, efi and root
+ 2. A pre-existing disk partition with swap, efi and root.
+[Create these yourself,][8] or run guix's guided-install once to create them.
+The guided-install does not install non-free kernel and wifi drivers needed by xps13, but shell-install outlined here provides them.
     * _/dev/sda1 efi_
     * _/dev/sda2 swap my-swap_
     * _/dev/sda3 ext4 my-root_